xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

     }'
 ```

-As a result, we will get something like:
+As a result, we now will get something like:

 ```json
 {